Spain reforms to raise 56.4 billion euros

 Aside from sweeping tax reforms, including a 3 percentage point hike in value-added tax (VAT) rates, civil servants will bear the brunt of the new austerity in the form of wage cuts, job reductions and the elimination of certain perks.

-In the official publication of the reforms on Saturday, the government also took steps to crack down on fraud by the unemployed, reserving the right to cancel dole payments on evidence of any wrongdoing.
+The government also took steps to crack down on a large underground economy that has been a source of extra income for some of Spain's more than 5 million unemployed.

-Many unemployed find work in a large underground market the government has so far struggled to fight.
+In the state bulletin published on Saturday outlining the latest reforms, Spain reserves the right to cancel dole payments on sufficient evidence of fraud.

 In another move to raise revenues, the government will eliminate a tax break for first-time home buyers who purchased before January 20, 2006, the state bulletin showed.